wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;What is meditation and what are its uses?

 **M:**&ensp;As long as you are a beginner certain formalised meditations, or prayers may be good for you.
-But for a seeker for reälity there is only one meditation — the rigorous refusal to harbour thoughts.
+But for a seeker for reality there is only one meditation — the rigorous refusal to harbour thoughts.
 To be free from thoughts is itself meditation.

 **Q:**&ensp;How is it done?